 Financial and practical support – Your partner may need a lot of care from you as they recover from their transplant.
 If you need to reduce your hours or even give up work temporarily to do this, it could have a big effect on your finances.
 The government provides various financial benefits that you might be eligible for, including Carer’s Allowance.

 Your partner’s medical team should be able to put you in touch with social services, so they can look at your situation.
-Our Managing your finances page has more information and you can also contact Citizen’s Advice for further support.
+Our Help with your finances page has more information and you can also contact Citizens Advice for further support.

-Accept help– Support from friends and family with household chores and other daily tasks can give you more time to care for your loved one.
+Accept help – Support from friends and family with household chores, errands, and other daily tasks can give you more time to care for your loved one.

 Supporting your partner

 Sometimes you might feel helpless or unsure about how to help your loved one through these tough times.
-Here are a few suggestions you might find beneficial:
+Here are a few suggestions you might find helpful:

 - ‘Just being there’ – it might not seem like much, but keeping your partner company can stop them feeling isolated.

 - Share activities together, such as jigsaws, films or a board game to pass the time in hospital.
 Carry on these activities as they recover but add in new ones, like exercising or going for a walk.